-Question everything, be the best you can be, be a critical thinker, OK, just be a critical thinker.
-I don't care if you believe in Santa Claus, or the Easter Bunny or whatever, you know, just look into where it came from where it originated from.
+Question everything.
+Be the best you can be, and be a critical thinker, OK.
+Just be a critical thinker.
+I don't care if you believe in Santa Claus, or the Easter Bunny or whatever.
+Just look into where it came from and where it originated from.

-Furthermore, most people are afraid to follow their dreams and people want the security, the insurance, the 401K, and all that stuff and it's all crap, OK.
+Furthermore, most people are afraid to follow their dreams.
+People want the security, the insurance, the 401K, and all that stuff and it's all crap, OK.
 There is no such thing as security.
-What you got is right now, you don't have tomorrow, you don't have next week, you have right now.
-Do the most with what you got today.
+What you've got is right now—you don't have tomorrow; you don't have next week.
+You have right now.
+Do the most with what you've got today.